What Are Terpenes?

-For cannabis derived terpenes, Blue River Extracts (6) seems like your best best as far as their ratings go.
+For cannabis-derived terpenes, Blue River Extracts (6) may be your best best as far as their ratings go.
 However, the prices will be higher in comparison to non-cannabis-derived terpenes, which can be purchased through Denver Terpenes (7) or CBDistillery (8).

 But when it comes to quality, a terpene is a terpene.
 You can expect to pay higher prices for those products derived from cannabis because it is rather difficult to isolate the terpenes – the percent yield is fairly low, and very high-quality marijuana is typically needed.

-Despite being a novel topic with little research, the usage of terpenes has exhibited an exponential growth in popularity both medicinally and recreationally due to their multifaceted therapeutic applications.
+Despite being a novel topic with little research, the usage of terpenes has exhibited exponential growth in popularity both medicinally and recreationally due to their potential therapeutic applications.

 Given a growing amount of research and data on the topic, we hope to see a future where people have an even greater understanding of both the biological basis of terpenes and their beneficial traits.
 That said, we encourage you to do your own research on the topic before drawing any conclusions.